Current Faves

 This list is updated as new bottles land on my personal faves radar.
 Notes are brief, with a 🔗 to more detailed notes when available.

-Elijah Craig Barrel Proof RYE
+Elijah Craig Barrel Proof RYE (Fall 2025)

 When the standard release Elijah Craig Rye came out in 2021 it seemed only a matter of time before Heaven Hill would get to a Barrel Proof edition.
 That time has finally come.
 The inaugural batch A925 is all chocolate and spice.
 Aged an impressive 12 years 3 months, it has both weight and ease to it.
 I’m a fan.
 108 Proof.
 Heaven Hill Distillery. $80 🔗